elsonida/elsonida/README.md

 ### Hi there 👋

-A person who just graduated ; with basic knowledge in programming and with a great desire to develop and to get to know different aspects of technology environment🏻👩
+A person who just graduated ; with basic knowledge in programming and with a great desire to develop and to get to know different aspects of technology environmen🏻👩
-🏻

 a person always trying to bring the best out of everyone and every situation😃

 -written communication; Detail oriented and extremely organized💼🖋